eek2020/PowerPlatformCompanion/docs/architecture.md

 ```

 The sidebar itself uses `box-sizing: border-box` to ensure its declared width includes padding/border exactly and prevent content from bleeding underneath.

+When collapsed, clicking a main rail auto-expands the sidebar and opens the corresponding submenu.
+A hover flyout is shown only in collapsed mode; in expanded mode the inline panel is used.

 Global overflow protections are applied in `web/src/index.css`: